IBM/db2sock-ibmi/ILE-PROC/README.md

 Also, same single QTEMP rules will apply when folks call this stored procedure remote from LUW (db2, rest, odbc, ssl/ssh, etc.).

-The following discussion of pass by ref and pass by value, may confuse many.
-So, simplicity, calling PGM is always by ref.
+PGM is always by ref.
 Any PGM pass by ref works in toolkit "as is" up to 255 parameters.

 ```